StackVista/stackstate-docs/setup/agent/docker.md

 It is not possible to directly manage the service inside the running Docker container.

-To start, stop or restart the StackState Agent, start or stop the container it is running in:
+To start, stop or restart StackState Agent V2, start or stop the container it is running in:

 ```
 # Start container